mattetti/merb-book/book-content/en/1-introduction/4-rspec.markdown

 {: cite=http://dannorth.net/whats-in-a-story}

-By focusing on the expected behaviors rather than the technical details, developers can have a better communication with project owner and other stakeholders.
+By focusing on the expected behaviors rather than the technical details, developers can have better communication with the project owner and other stakeholders.

 ## Implementation

 RSpec is a Domain Specific Language for describing the expected behavior of a system with executable examples.

 Here is a very simple RSpec example.